suurjaak/Skyperious/README.md

 -----------------

-Skyperious can look through user directories and detect Skype databases automatically, or you can select files yourself from any folder.
+Skyperious can look through user directories and detect Skype databases automatically, or you can select specific files or folders.
-A database file can be opened for browsing, searching and exporting, or compared with another database for merging.
+Once added to the database list, a file can be opened for browsing, searching and exporting, or compared with another database for merging.

 Searching an opened database supports a simple Google-like [query syntax](http://suurjaak.github.io/Skyperious/help.html).
-You can use keywords to search among specific authors or chats only (`from:john`, `chat:links`), or from certain dates only (`date:2010..2013`).
+You can use keywords to search among specific authors or chats only (`from:john`, `chat:links`), or from certain dates only (`date:2012`, `date:2010..2013-06`).
 Search supports wildcards, exact phrases, grouping, excluding, and either-or queries.

 In database comparison, you can scan one database for messages not found in the other, and merge all detected messages to the other database.
 Or you can